I'm having a moment (or a day) of self pity and I just need to unload a bit. I'm pretty skilled at pretending to be OK. But not today

 DISCLAIMER: Be aware that I am not a doctor.
 I cannot give medical advice.
 I am a cirrhosis patient and I have apparently halted the progression of my disease following this strategy.
 You must not assume that this advice will necessarily apply to your situation and you must work closely with your physicians as your situation is unique to you.

-- 20 million of you will develop liver fibrosis disease as a result.
+- 20,000,000 will develop liver fibrosis disease or NAFLD (nonalcoholic fatty liver disease) as a result.

-- 2 million of you will progress to cirrhosis and end stage liver failure.
+- 2,000,000 million will progress to liver cirrhosis or NASH (nonalcoholic steatohepatitis) and end stage liver failure.

-- Some of you will be lucky enough to be listed for transplant, which is the only cure, but 30% of those who do will die waiting.
-Death by liver failure is long and very difficult.
+- Some will be lucky enough to be listed for a transplant, the only cure for late stage liver disease, but 30% of those listed will die waiting.
+Death by liver failure is long and difficult.